acockburn/occusim/README.md

 - `test` (optional) set to "1" to have occusim run, but not activate any lights or scenes.
 Use with `log` to test settings and times.
 If set to anything else, or not present, test mode will not be enabled.
 - `dump_times` (optional) set to any value to dump a list of the times events will happen when the app is first initialized and every night at the reset time.
 - `reset_time` (optional) time at which `OccuSim` re-calculates the new set of random times for the day ahead.
 Defaults to 3am.
+- `local_tz` (optional) set to local timezone in pytz format.
+Only use if running Hassio.
+- `system_tz` (optional) set to machine's internal timezone.
+Defaults to UTC.
+Only use if running Hassio.

 # Operation